Saint Lucia: Music

 Saint Lucian music is heavily influenced by elements of African music, especially rhythmically.
 The most popular music genres in Saint Lucia are calypso, soca, dancehall, reggae, zouk, and folk music.
 Dennery Segment, a genre influenced by Angolan Kuduro, Saint Lucian Solo music and Dancehall was developed on the island.
 The internationally renowned Saint Lucia Jazz Festival is held annually, and the festival is a major source of revenue for the country's economy.

-Food
+Cuisine

 Saint Lucian cuisine is a mix of African, European, Indian and Caribbean dishes.
 Some common dishes include macaroni pie, stewed chicken, rice and peas, roti (Indian flatbreads) and soups made with fresh locally produced vegetables.
 All mainstream meat and poultry are eaten in St. Lucia; meat and seafood are normally stewed and browned to create a rich gravy sometimes served over "ground provisions" (vegetables) or rice.
 Johnny cakes (known as bakes) are also common, and are served with different side dishes, such as saltfish.
 The national dish of Saint Lucia is green figs and saltfish.